cescoffier/vertx-microservices-workshop/README.md

 ## Teasing

 Vert.x is a toolkit to create reactive distributed applications running on the top of the Java Virtual Machine.
 Vert.x exhibits very good performances, and a very simple and small API based on the asynchronous, non-blocking development model.
 With vert.x, you can developed microservices in Java, but also in JavaScript, Groovy, Ruby and Ceylon.
 Vert.x also lets you interact with Node.JS, .NET or C applications.

 This lab is an introduction to microservice development using Vert.x.
 The application is a fake _trading_ application, and maybe you are going to become (virtually) rich!
-The applications is deployed in a set of interconnected docker containers.
+The applications is a federation of interaction microservices packaged as _fat-jar_ and creating a cluster.

 ## Content

  * Vert.x
  * Microservices
  * Asynchronous non-blocking development model